aspose-omr/Aspose.OMR-Documentation/java/developer-guide/images/_index.md

 	y=180
 ```

+## Images can be provided with:

+- `com.aspose.omr.ImageCollection` object - a collection of key-value pairs where the key contains the image file name and the value contains the binary content (`java.io.InputStream`) of the image file.

-## Generate and save the printable form, providing image with FileInputStream:
+### Generate and save the printable form, providing image with FileInputStream:

 ```java
 OmrEngine engine = new OmrEngine();